SakuraCassis/HyperKGE/README.md

 The training logs are saved to `train.log`.
 Evaluation results and model checkpoints will be saved in the designated output directory.

 ---

-## **Future Work**

-- Extend the knowledge graph to include additional node types such as ground stations.
-- Experiment with different hypergraph models and SSL techniques.
-- Integrate real-time orbital data for dynamic analysis.

----